What is a Meckel's diverticulum scan?

-Meckel's diverticulum is an abnormality in the small intestine that is present at birth.
-A Meckel's diverticulum scan is a nuclear medicine test that detects the abnormally located gastric mucosa.
-Gastric mucosa is the mucous membrane layer of the stomach.
+Meckel's diverticulum is a small abnormality in the small intestine that is present at birth.
+This abnormality sometimes contains gastric mucosa from the stomach, which can cause local ulcers and bleeding.
+A Meckel's scan is a diagnostic imaging procedure that detects the abnormally-located gastric mucosa.

 How Boston Children's Hospital approaches Meckel's diverticulum scans